 Damages

+The loved one’s unexpected death must have led to damages.
+Therefore, your claim should outline all the damages resulting from the accident and the death.
 You must prove each part to be eligible for wrongful death damages.
 Thankfully, you don’t have to do it alone.
 Your attorney will work to establish each fact and fight for your rights.

 Talk to Our Wrongful Death Lawyers in Macon for Free Today

 Take action today if you’ve lost a loved one because of someone else’s negligence.
 Contact John Foy & Associates to get started on your case as soon as possible.
-Our team of compassionate personal injury lawyers can assist in your pursuit of justice.
+Our team of compassionate personal injury lawyers will assist in your pursuit of justice.

-Call or text 478-400-4000 or complete a Free Case Evaluation form
+478-400-4000 or complete a Free Case Evaluation form